Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 such as VSEC, Shell, and User.

 Every *fpga_region* has a group driver associated with it.
-The group driver is created when xclbin image is loaded on the fpga_region.
+The group driver is created when a xclbin image is loaded on the fpga_region.
 The existing group is destroyed when a new xclbin image is loaded.
 The fpga_region persists across xclbin downloads.